 2. Lighter skin tones will need lighter colors.
 Think yellows, light peaches, lavenders, light greens and so on.
 Darker correctors are too heavy and will have too much pigment for your skin tone.

 This is a simple way to remember it — light skin tones should stick to light correctors and dark skin tones should stick to darker correctors.
-So what brands/products are good for correcting both lighter and darker skin tones?
-There are a few that work great, but my top favorites are:
+Shop the brands above which are good for correcting both lighter and darker skin tones?

 (L to R: Bobbi Brown corrector in Dark Peach, Maybelline corrector in yellow.
 See the difference between the yellow corrector and the dark peach?
 One has a darker pigment than the other.
 Dark Peach works great for darker skin tones, while yellow is awesome for lighter skin tones)